iossifovlab/gpf/docs/grr_workflow.md

    grr_manage index --use-dvc . hg38/scores/score9
    ```

-   This will skip calculation of the md5 sums for large files that
+   This will skip the calculation of the md5 sums for large files that
-   are managed by DVC.
+   are managed by DVC and is going to use the md5 sums from the corresponding
+   `*.dvc` files.

 6. Build score histogram.
 Run the command: